MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: MetaUrban Simulator

-\textbf{Open-vocabulary search.} The recent development of large-scale 3D object repositories~\cite{deitke2023objaverse,deitke2024objaverse,wu2023omniobject3d} enables efficiently constructing a dataset for a specific scene.
+\textbf{Open-vocabulary search.} The recent development of large-scale 3D object repositories~\citep{deitke2023objaverse,deitke2024objaverse,wu2023omniobject3d} enables efficiently constructing a dataset for a specific scene.
 However, these large repositories have three intrinsic issues to harness these repositories: 1) most of the data is unrelated to the urban scene, 2) the data quality in large repositories is uneven, and 3) the data has no reliable attribute annotations.
 To this end, we introduce an open-vocabulary search method to tackle these issues.
 As shown in Figure~\ref{fig:assets_retrieval} (b), the whole pipeline is based on an image-text retrieval architecture.
-We first sample objects from Objaverse~\cite{deitke2023objaverse} and Objaverse-XL~\cite{deitke2024objaverse} repositories to get projected multi-view images.
+We first sample objects from Objaverse~\citep{deitke2023objaverse} and Objaverse-XL~\citep{deitke2024objaverse} repositories to get projected multi-view images.
 Here, a naive uniform view sampling will bring low-quality harmful images.
-Following~\cite{luo2023scalable,luo2024view}, we select and prioritize informative viewpoints, which significantly enhance retrieval effectiveness.
-Then, we leverage the encoder of a Vision Language Model BLIP~\cite{li2022blip} to extract features from projected images and sampled descriptions from the object description pool, respectively, to calculate relevant scores.
+Following~\citep{luo2023scalable,luo2024view}, we select and prioritize informative viewpoints, which significantly enhance retrieval effectiveness.
+Then, we leverage the encoder of a Vision Language Model BLIP~\citep{li2022blip} to extract features from projected images and sampled descriptions from the object description pool, respectively, to calculate relevant scores.
 Then, we can get target objects with relevant scores up to a threshold.
-This method lets us get an urban-specific dataset with 10,000 high-quality objects in real-world category distributions.
-In addition, we provide an interface for customizing training objects in the scene by providing images or text descriptions, taking advantage of recent advances in 3D object reconstruction~\cite{liu2023zero,kerbl20233d} and generation~\cite{poole2023dreamfusion,chen2023text}.
+This method lets us get an urban-specific dataset with 10,000 high-quality obstacles in real-world category distributions.